Bike Sizing is a process to determine if a particular bicycle is of a suitable frame size and geometry to accommodate the rider in a position that:

 The Fit Kit Systems approach to Bike Sizing

-The recommendations that come out of the proprietary data set embedded in the manual or digital sizing calculator are derived from extensive measurement of real riders on real bikes.
+The recommendations that come out of the proprietary data set embedded in our sizing calculator are derived from extensive measurement of real riders on real bikes.

 The information is most effectively used in the hands of an experienced bike technician (sales, mechanic, coach or fitter) who can qualify the outputs, identify any red flags, and interpret the results and recommendations for the riders understanding and benefit.